waylon531/Dinosauria/README.md

 #Dinosauria

 ##Introduction
 This is a game from the perspective of a dinosaur with the goal of being very realistic (and scientifically accurate).
-It is currently in a stage where pretty much all hat you can actually do is walk around and look at the graphics.
+It is currently in a stage where pretty much all that you can actually do is walk around and look at the graphics.
 Most of the work so far has been on the graphics, but I plan to implement better gameplay soon.
 ###This branch
 This branch is my attempt to start all over again (except for art assets) because the master branch has become too unrepairably messy to continue working on.
 Specifically, I need to implement a scene graph and a culling algorithm but forgot to add bounding box support to the ```RenderableObjectExt``` class.